fullmetalcloud/SEGR5910_Project/README.md

 # SEGR5910_Project

 This is an introduction to Docker and Deployment.
-The files were taken from [this](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook-go).
+The files used were from [this](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook-go).
 This is for educational purposes only.

 ## Prerequisites